 The introduction of the Premier League turned English football into a sporting behemoth during the nineties, the division since evolving into a cosmopolitan collection of some of world football’s finest footballers.

-Few of those footballers have had such a transformative influence on the division and their club as a certain Eric Cantona, the forward proving the catalyst behind a golden era of domestic dominance for Manchester United and Sir Alex Ferguson.
+Few of those footballers have had as transformative an influence on the division and their club as a certain Eric Cantona, the forward proving the catalyst behind a golden era of domestic dominance for Manchester United and Sir Alex Ferguson.

-There are few players who are held in quite the illustrious esteem in the red half of Manchester, a player affectionately nicknamed ‘The King’ and one of the Premier League’s great Golazo Merchants:
+There are few players held in such illustrious esteem in the red half of Manchester, a player affectionately nicknamed ‘The King’ and one of the Premier League’s great Golazo Merchants:

 Cantona was born in Marseille and from a young age developed a fascination for football, his fixation on the game becoming ever deeper after watching his local side in the notoriously feverish atmosphere of the Stade Vélodrome alongside his father.